Bottom Line

 Confirmed

-The United States European Command submitted a report of an unidentified anomalous phenomenon (UAP) to AARO.
-The report contained twenty seconds of video footage from an infrared sensor aboard a U. S. military platform in 2022.
-AARO assessed the footage and determined that it depicts the presence of a physical object, whose features were unremarkable.
+The United States European Command submitted a UAP report to AARO based on 20 seconds of infrared sensor footage from a U. S. military platform in Europe in 2022.
+AARO assessed that the footage depicted a physical object, and determined its features were unremarkable.

 Not Confirmed